LARI Score (Local Aggregate Relevance Index)

 LARI Score (Local Aggregate Relevance Index) is a proprietary algorithm/calculation created by Kelley Reynolds of Inside Sytems Inc.

-LARI is a method of determining how relevant a keyword is to a corpus of documents using a weighted average of scaled LSI and Bayes values.
+LARI is a scale of 1 to 100 that indicates how relevant a keyword is to a seed term, with 1 being the least relevent and 100 being the most relevent.
+LARI is calculated using a corpus of documents collected based on the seed, and a weighted average of scaled LSI and Bayes values.

 In the case of Network Empire's KEYWORDS (Keywords™ By Network Empire), that corpus of documents consists of the top results from Google and Yahoo.
 LSI and Bayes are completely disparate in how they function, but in our implementation, both are scaled from 0 to 100 and combined with more weight placed on LSI for relevance.